prototypdigital/tailwindcss-fluid-typography/README.md

 ## Contributing

-Feel free to make changes on your forker repo or submit a PR for review.
+Feel free to submit PR for review or suggest changes in GitHub issues.